 The Cultures of History Forum’s main function is that of a translator and facilitator of dialogue: between academia and the general public, between theory and practice, and between actors and analysts of historical cultures from different national and regional contexts.
 The texts you can find on our website identify and discuss important exhibitions, debates and political acts in the countries of Central, Eastern and Southeastern Europe that would otherwise escape the attention of those unfamiliar with local languages.
 Our authors seek to combine academic knowledge with an accessible style of writing, and they take pains to provide balanced and fair accounts of ongoing controversies and practices.
 By examining cultures of history in a transnational context, the CoH Forum thus wants to counter the notion that a nation’s history belongs only to this nation itself.
 Ultimately, we aim to contribute to a better understanding of the similarities, differences, entanglements and continuities that shape present-day perceptions and attitudes.

-On a more infrequent basis, the CoH Forum also features special focus projects take a more immediate comparative perspective on current events which reverberate throughout the ECE region, such as the Ukraine Crisis in 2014, or the so called 'Lex CEU' and other Hungarian government’s legislation against civil society in 2017.
+On a more infrequent basis, the CoH Forum also features special focus projects.
+These take a more immediate comparative perspective on current events which reverberate throughout the ECE region, such as the Ukraine Crisis in 2014, or the so called 'Lex CEU' in Hungary in 2017.
 It is often in the reaction to crisis moments such as these that the underlying culture of history, historical perceptions and the values and attitudes they inform are revealed.

 If you want to be an author or you know of an interesting ongoing exhibition, public debate or political development that you would like to see discussed in the CoH Forum, please contact the editors, Juliane Tomann and Eva-Clarita Pettai